PaddlePaddle/book/label_semantic_roles/README.en.md

 }
 ```

-`event_handle` can be used as callback for training events, it will be an argument for `train`.
-We will print cost during training.
+`event_handle` can be used as callback for training events, it will be used as an argument for `train`.
+Following `event_handle` prints cost during training.

 ```python
 def event_handler(event):